SSL_shutdown - shut down a TLS/SSL connection

 The following return values can occur:

-The shutdown is not yet finished.
-Call SSL_shutdown() for a second time, if a bidirectional shutdown shall be performed.
+The shutdown is not yet finished: the "close notify" was send but the peer did not send it back yet.
+Call SSL_shutdown() again to do a bidirectional shutdown.
 The output of SSL_get_error(3) may be misleading, as an erroneous SSL_ERROR_SYSCALL may be flagged even though no error occurred.

 The shutdown was successfully completed.
 The "close notify" alert was sent and the peer's "close notify" alert was received.